LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configuration.md

 #### Accessing Secrets

-Access to the secrets of the account is possible at runtime thanks to the `SecretClient`, which our runtime library offers the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
-Please be notice the `try`-`catch` block in the code below.
-This should highlight that accessing a secret can fail and will raise an error in the process of failing.
+Access to the secrets of the account is possible at runtime thanks to the `SecretClient` offered by our [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
+Please notice the `try`-`catch` block in the code below.
+This highlights the importance of error handling, since accessing a secret can fail.

 **Async-Await Style:**